Unauthorized Employment

 How to Obtain Work Authorization

 The general work permit in the United States is officially known as the Employment Authorization Document (EAD).
-It is a way to prove that you are lawfully allowed to work in the United States for a specific period of time.
+It is a way to prove that you are lawfully allowed to work in the United States for a specific period.
 If you are not a U.S. citizen or lawful permanent resident, you will need to obtain an EAD to work in the U.S.

 Eligibility for EAD